russellgordon/icd2o-s2-2024-25/content/source-icd2o/shared/Exercises/Themed Chess Pieces.md

 ---

 ## Objective
-Create a set of chess pieces that are your own designs that follow a specific theme.
+Create a set of chess pieces that are your own designs and that follow a specific theme.

 The chess pieces should have 3 seperate elements, a broad base, a central body and a head.